 Tag: fiction

-Looking back at 5 decades of writing dozens of failed novels, I’m torn between admiring my audacity and filing a restraining order against my judgment.
+Looking back, I’m torn between admiring my audacity and filing a restraining order against my judgment.
 How, exactly, did I manage to pin so much hope on novels that, despite their half-decent opening chapters, quickly spiraled into the literary equivalent of a stalled elevator—going nowhere and deeply uncomfortable for everyone involved?

 In contrast, my short essays were clearly sharper, more potent—but I refused to let reality intrude on my mission.
 No, I was going to write the comic novel.